Colm Mac Athlaoich, The Waiting Game (20th September – 27th October 2018)

 Galleria Weber & Weber, Turin (IT).

-The artistic and aesthetic impulse of each age is characterized by external historical-social factors that effectively influence the personal experiences of the artist.
+The artistic and aesthetic impulse of each age is characterised by external historical-social factors that effectively influence the personal experiences of the artist.
 These are the basis of the curatorial project Painting through its poetical emotion which, articulated in a series of three solo exhibitions, investigates the visual art of Ireland.

 Irish pictorial art, developed over the decades, has given rise to a substantial abstract artistic production.
 As compared to other countries which have enjoyed a past flourishing of pictorial tradition, as was the pictorial primacy in Italy from the Renaissance to the Avant-garde, Ireland is now rediscovering and perhaps renewing its gusto for painting and colour.